ManuelVU/categorization-with-chmm/data/README.md

 # Data organization and usage

-This directory contains the data used in this project in two formats, Matlab (original format `.mat`) and a comma separated format (`.csv`) which is used by the functions in `~/src`.
+Files in this directory include experimental data in their original format `.mat` and transformations to `.csv` used by the `.R` code in the `~/analysis` directory.
+Functions used for data reading and writing can be found in the `~/src` directory.

 ----
-Files in this directory include the experimental data in their original format `.mat` and transformations to `.csv` used by the `.R` code in `~/analysis` directory.
-Functions used for data reading and writing can be found in the `~/source` directory.

-- `matlab-files`: directory contains original data files in `.mat` format.
+`~/matlab-files`: directory contains original data files in `.mat` format.
 These files are **only** used by functions that read and write data into other formats.